Batam Must Eat

 Another popular street snack - Sate cireng is a Sundanese fritter made with sago flour, thin slices served on a stick with a dipping sauce.
 It slightly resembles the crispy keropok but with a chewy sticky texture like mochi.
 The secret is in the sauce which is usually sweet and sour, but some are spicier than others.

 You just can't miss the seafood out in a food writeup, especially in Batam.
 The seafood in Batam are fresh and you can expect to be paying lesser for your seafood feast than in Singapore!
 Crabs go for just about $10+ at some restaurants!

 From the standard crabs dressed in various fashion whether salted egg, chilli or pepper, to lobsters, prawns, gong gongs and squids.

 One favourite recommended spot is Wey Wey Live Seafood that offers outdoor seating with a beautiful view of the sea and live music performances.

 Hungry much?
-Check out our Batam packages below and head over to satisfy your taste buds!
+Check out our Batam & other short packages below and head over to satisfy your taste buds!

 - - 3D2N Bintan Nirwana Resort Hotel from $205

 - - 2D1N Bintan Nirwana Resort Hotel from $125 (U.P. $135)

 - - 3D2N Cassia Bintan from $193 (U.P. $218)